jcs-instructor/mobtimer/backlog.md

             OKAY! / NOT NOW / NEVER
       - [ ] Review GitHub issues in mrozbarry's MobTime to look for more possible bugs in our code (maybe they fixed some bugs/nuanced issues we don't know we have); also look at mrozbarry's unit tests and production code for more possible bugs/nuances we might not have considered
-- [ ] **Mob in Separate Tabs Bug** May be fixed by other bug fix.
-Bug when you create 2 new mobs in separate tabs of the same browser, starting the timer for on sometimes also starts it for the other mob.
-This may depend on whether the back button has been used for one or more of the mobs.
-Having difficulty reproducing.
-It may be that having the controller be a singleton is causing this issue.
-(Similarly, with multiple mobs open in different tabs, sometime the
-      EditPariticants and EditRoles input boxes don't work correctly, i.e., when you click on the input box, it remains blank rather than revealing the current comma-separated values and can't type in the box; and when you exit the input box, it asks if you want to replace the values with an empty string.)
-(Reproducible?)
-- [ ] **Retry if connection fails**
-      - Background:
-            Message currently says "Service Unavailable - Try Refreshing Your Browser in 1-3 minutes".
-On a clean start hen start all tasks and join a mob for the first time, we get this error messag
 - [ ] **Bug: Participant/Role flaky**
       - [x] Implement generally
       - [x] Unhardcode emojis for Navigator & Driver from browser tab title text